MobileCaddy/mobilecaddy-app-addon-recent-items/README.md

 });
 ```

-And the appDataUtils should be included in this line also;
+And the appDataUtils should be included in this line also.

 ```
 angular.module('starter.services', ['underscore', 'devUtils', 'vsnUtils',